alipzsh/knowledge-base/fuzz by hand.md

-follow the least change, don't remove the default values or encode anything (at least at first).
+Follow the least change, don't remove the default values or encode anything (at least at first).